All About The Penis, Men & Male Sexuality

-The vulva is the collective name for all the external sexual parts lying in the groove of the thighs from the pubic eminence in front to the anal opening at the rear between the buttocks.
-These include the large hair-covered folds (outer labia) , the small mucous-lined inner folds (inner labia) , the clitoris with a covering fold of skin called the prepuce, the hymen, the bladder opening, and the archway where the vaginal opening is located.
-Some very good information can be found here - www.gluten-intolerance-symptoms.org which should ease any concerns you have.
+The vulva is the collective name for all the external sexual parts lying in the groove of the thighs from the pubic mound to the anal opening.
+These include the large hair-covered folds (outer labia) , the small mucous-lined inner folds (inner labia) , the clitoris with a covering fold of skin called the clitoral foreskin or prepuce, the urethral opening, and the vaginal opening is located.

-The outer labia start below the pubic eminence in front and run back between the thighs, tapering off just before the anal opening.
-They are covered with pubic hair, and the skin texture is similar to that of the thighs adjoining them.
+The outer labia start below the pubic mound and run back between the thighs, tapering off just before the anal opening.
+They are covered with pubic hair, unless a woman has chosen to remove it, and the skin texture is similar to that of the thighs adjoining them.
 They have a generous supply of sexual nerves and, under favorable conditions, respond to stroking or to touch stimulation.

 The entrance to the vaginal canal is located below the bladder opening between the two inner folds, well forward of the anus, the opening to the rectum.

 In women who have not been penetrated during sexual intercourse, with a finger during sex play, or by the use of internal tampons, the opening to the vaginal canal may be partially covered by a thin fold of tissue, called the hymen.
 Sometimes this opening is as small as a little finger; in other cases the hymen is practically nonexistent, or so thin and so slight that it offers no serious resistance when intercourse is first attempted.

 The vaginal canal is a tube four or five inches in length connecting the womb or uterus with the outside opening.
 Its walls are composed of soft, pleated folds, which make it so easily expanded that it can readily pass the head of a baby during the birth process.